Palash90/site-assets/target/blogs/iron-learn/iron-learn-4.md

 Yeah, you read it right.
 CPU-based program rocks, GPU shocks...

 I dove deeper into the results, adding more logs after each step.
-In conclusion, most of the time was taken by data copy (Host to Device and Device to Host), while only a fraction was actually spent on GPU kernel execution.
+The logs unmasked the culprit, most of the time was taken by data copy (Host to Device and Device to Host), while only a fraction was actually spent on GPU kernel execution.

 Okay, the first issue was nailed down: **data transfer overhead**.
 I chalked up a plan.
 If I run the whole training loop inside CUDA, I will see performance boost.